 THE BALL’S IN YOUR COURT

-After configuring users from the construction project management team for a project in VPO, Bowen Collins uses the VPO solution to process all information submittals, reviews, and approvals, which are required for everything from the equipment and materials to be brought on site to geotechnical, structural, and electrical engineering reports.
-When a workflow task has been completed, the system generates and sends an automated “ball in your court” email message to all parties involved in the next task in the workflow and sets deadlines for the completion of tasks.
+After configuring users from the construction project management team for a project in VPO, Bowen Collins uses the VPO solution to process all submittals, reviews, and approvals, which are required for everything from the equipment and materials to be brought on site to geotechnical, structural, and electrical engineering reports.
+When a workflow task has been completed, the system generates and sends an automated “ball in your court” email message to all parties involved in the next task in the workflow, and sets deadlines for the completion of tasks.

 With this level of workflow automation and project information access and control, Bowen Collins project managers can issue daily reports, circulate inspection reports for review/approval, and maintain a library of all documentation for each project, without encountering delays related to tracking someone down to get access to a document or obtain other pieces of information.
 This is how Mecham can access information and manage a construction project in Utah while he is physically on another construction site in Idaho.